openaps/AndroidAPSdocs/docs/EN/Module/module.md

 ## What to do while waiting for modules

 It sometimes takes a while to get all modules for closing the loop.
 But no worries, there are a lot of things you can do while waiting.
-It is NECESSARY to check and (where appropriate) adapt basal rates (BR), insulin-carbratio (IC), insulin-sensitivity-factors (ISF) etc. And maybe open loop can be a good way to test the system and get familiar with AndroidAPS.
-Using this mode, AndroidAPS gives treatment advices you can manually execute.
+It is NECESSARY to check and (where appropriate) adapt basal rates (BR), insulin-carbratio (IC), insulin-sensitivity-factors (ISF) etc. And maybe open loop can be a good way to test the system and get familiar with AAPS.
+Using this mode, AAPS gives treatment advices you can manually execute.

 You can keep on reading through the docs here, get in touch with other loopers online or offline, [read](../Where-To-Go-For-Help/Background-reading.md) documentations or what other loopers write (even if you have to be careful, not everything is correct or good for you to reproduce).